 To winterise your pump, you will need to remove the pool pump or drain it.
 This will protect it from frost and corrosion.
 Once all the water has been removed from the pump body, make sure everything is clean and dry.
 Then lightly spray a tiny amount of WD40 or similar water repellent product down the output port of the pump.
 Using the spray straw usually supplied will give the pump bearing a light coating.
 This will prevent it from seizing and sticking to itself over the winter months.
 We also recommend rotating the motor to avoid seizing.
 Most pumps have a slot at the motor end allowing a standard screwdriver to fit through.
 Carefully use the screwdriver to gently turn the pump motor a couple of revolutions every month or so to ensure it does not seize.

 Do not store your pump in the garage or garden shed if it is not heated.
 If stored in an unheated area then damp and corrosion can occur which will do just as much damage to your pump as frost.

 When you are ready to reinstall your pump in the spring give the pump a quick flush with some warm lightly soapy water and a good rinse to remove all residue.
 This will ensure your equipment will continue to function correctly.

-Ensure all stop valves are in the closed position and no water can escape the pool or flood your pump room.
-On some filter systems there will be a bottom drain that can be opened allowing water to be drained from the filter.
-If not water must be drained by syphoning directly from the filter itself.
+As with pump winterisation, it is necessary to protect your filter equipment from the cold.
+If your filter is not the smaller moveable garden type, you will need to drain what water you can from the system.
+To do this ensure all stop valves are in the closed position, and no water can escape the pool or flood your pump room.
+On some filter systems, there will be a bottom drain that can be opened, allowing water to be drained from the filter.
+If not water must be removed by syphoning directly from the filter itself.